hayasilin/api-automation-tests-guide/README.md

 - Verify API response status code.
 - Verify a return value that will not be null according to API document.
 - Verify a return value that will not be empty according to API document.
-- Verfiy a return collection value has certain items if it's specified in API document.

 **Cons**
+- Verfiy a return collection value has certain items.
 - Structure changing, such as check whether array change to object.
 - Type changing, such as check whether string change to number.